jhaoda/socialite-odnoklassniki/README.md

 * Add your listeners (i.e. the ones from the providers) to the `SocialiteProviders\Manager\SocialiteWasCalled[]` that you just created.

-* The listener that you add for this provider is `'JhaoDa\SocialiteProviders\Odnoklassniki\OdnoklassnikiExtendSocialite::class'`.
+* The listener that you add for this provider is `JhaoDa\SocialiteProviders\Odnoklassniki\OdnoklassnikiExtendSocialite::class`.

 * Note: You do not need to add anything for the built-in socialite providers unless you override them with your own providers.